 There are 3 train services from Amritsar to Jaipur, all of which depart from Amritsar Junction Railway Station (ASR) and arrive at Jaipur Junction Railway Station (JP).

-Use the Search Form below to buy your train tickets from Amritsar to Jaipur.
+Use the Search Box below to buy your train tickets from Amritsar to Jaipur.

 Location of Amritsar Junction Railway Station